Alston-or/Alston-SuccessJourney/README.md

 # Alston-SuccessJourney
-This is my first complete Github Repo
+This is my first complete Github Repo.
+Author- Alston